deedeeh/learning_notes/Readme2.md

 + I continued interview questions for the first half of the day.

 + I finished jQuery section and now I have one more task to do to finish *JavaScript Fundamentals* part, which is a project called Rock Dodger.
 It doesn't seem easy at all but hopefully will be able to do it, might not be able to finish it today tho.

+###### Thursday 24th May
++ I started *Ruby Fundamentals* part which consists of many sections.
+I am doing today the introduction and next time I will start Debugging.

++ The rest of the time I will be doing interview questions.